 Elmer concluded that the winch had probably not been used very much.
-Yes, I confessed, we have had this winch for two years now and we haven’t needed it.
-As a result the grease must have dried out.
+Yes, I confessed, we have had this winch (find it here) for two years now and we haven’t needed it.
+The grease must have dried out.

 Fixing the Clutch Section of Our Unused XD9000 Warn Winch